Explorers 2022-2023

 (November 7, 2022)

-Everyone met at Kim’s and then we headed north on our night walk (lucky us – the rain held off and we even got to look at the stars).
+Everyone met at Kim’s and then we headed north on our night walk, lucky us–the rain held off and we saw the stars.

-Using an App on Kim’s phone we tried to figure out what the bright star was, we think in was Jupiter.
-Tonight there was also going to be a lunar eclipse so the moon was pretty bright and before we left it was surrounded by a bluish colourful sky, pretty cool.
+Using an phone Night Sky App we tried to figure out what the brightest star was, we think it was Jupiter.
+Tonight there was also going to be a lunar eclipse, so the moon was pretty bright and before we left it was surrounded by a bluish coloured sky, pretty cool!

 Armour of God

-Read the book “The Armour of God Ephesians 6:10-18 by Agnes and Salem DeBezenac and did an activity sheet and received an Armour of God Bookmark.
+Read the book “The Armour of God Ephesians 6:10-18” by Agnes and Salem DeBezenac, followed by an activity sheet.
+Everyone also received an Armour of God Bookmark.

 Game #1 – Armour of God Invisible Battle (Life Size Battleship-Like Game)